 Veterans are admitted on the same basis as other students.
 The Victoria College is approved by the Texas Workforce Commission programs taken under Title 38 of the US Code.
-The VA Certifying Officials are located in both Counseling Services and Admissions and Records Offices.
+The VA Certifying Officials are located in both Counseling Services and College Central offices.